-- Badger persecution has been classified as a priority for the past eight years by the National Wildlife Crime Unit.
+- Badger persecution has been classified as a priority since 2009 by the National Wildlife Crime Unit.

-After 182 years of being illegal it’s time to put an end to this thriving 'sport' and see badger baiters are put behind bars.
+After being illegal since 1835, it is time to put an end to this thriving 'sport' and see badger baiters are put behind bars